lmco/mcf/README.md

 # Model-Based Engineering Environment

-The Model-Based Engineering Environment or MBEE is modeling collaboration tool that integrates system models with multidisciplinary engineering data to enable the system model to be a single-source of truth project data.
-It makes model data more accessible via a web-based user interface (UI) for ease of use across disciplines and skill sets within an organization.
-MBEE provides a web-based UI for team members to interact with system model data without needing to be a systems modeler themselves.
+The Model-Based Engineering Environment or MBEE is a modeling collaboration tool that integrates system models with multidisciplinary engineering data to enable the system model to be a single-source of truth project data.
+It makes model data more accessible across disciplines and skill sets by providing a web-based UI for team members to interact with system model data without needing to be a systems modeler themselves.

 The goal of MBEE is to better communicate data across engineering organizations